statful/statful-dotnet-core-client/README.md

 ## License

-Statful .NET Core Client is available under the MIT license.
-See the [LICENSE](https://raw.githubusercontent.com/statful/statful-dotnet-core-client/master/LICENSE) file for more information.
+Statful .NET Standard Client is available under the MIT license.
+See the [LICENSE](https://raw.githubusercontent.com/statful/statful-dotnet-standard-client/master/LICENSE) file for more information.